 The Summary Compensation Table set forth elsewhere in this Proxy Statement shows the salaries of the CEO and the other named executive officers.
-Beginning in fiscal 1997, the Compensation Committee formally evaluates the performance of the CFO.
+The Compensation Committee formally evaluates the performance of the CEO.

 The Corporation has an incentive compensation plan (the "Bonus Plan") for officers and key employees.
 The aggregate amount of incentive compensation payable under the Bonus Plan will be based on the Corporation's consolidated revenue and income before provision for income taxes.
 The Bonus Plan is intended as an incentive for executives to increase both revenue and profit and uses these as factors in calculating the individual bonuses.
-The weighing for these factors are 65% service profit and 35% revenue.
+The weighing for these factors are 65% profit and 35% revenue.
+The Corporation met revenue and profit targets for 1998.
 An adjustment to the incentive award (up to 20% upward or 80% downward) may be applied to reflect individual performance.
 The Compensation Committee's decisions regarding the amount of incentive compensation payable in a given year and the allocation among the participants, will be based on these factors, the contribution of a particular employee during the fiscal year and compliance with previously agreed upon goals and objectives as outlined in the Corporation's strategic plan.
+For fiscal year 1998, the Committee approved an extraordinary bonus over and above the Bonus Plan because the Corporation achieved extraordinary success in Business Development activities with respect to the value of contracts won.
 The Company also maintains a Stock Option Plan (the Plan) for executive officers, including the CEO and other key employees.
 Participants receive stock option grants based upon their overall contribution to the Corporation.
 Such options are granted at market value at the time of grant and have variable vesting periods in order to encourage retention.

-The base salary and Bonus Plan components of compensation, will be implemented by the above described policies, and will result in a compensation program that the Compensation Committee believes is fair, competitive, and in the best interests of the shareholders.
+The base salary and Bonus Plan and Stock Option Plan components of compensation, will be implemented by the above described policies, and will result in a compensation program that the Compensation Committee believes is fair, competitive, and in the best interests of the shareholders.

-By the Nominating and Compensation Committee Benjamin R. Civiletti Anthony P. Travisono George R. Wackenhut
+By the Nominating and Compensation Committee Benjamin R. Civiletti, Chairman Richard H. Glanton George R. Wackenhut

-COMPARISON OF CUMULATIVE TOTAL RETURN WACKENHUT CORRECTIONS CORPORATION, WILSHIRE 5000 EQUITY, AND S&P SERVICES (COMMERCIAL AND CONSUMER) INDEXES (Performance through December 31, 1997)
+COMPARISON OF FIVE-YEAR CUMULATIVE TOTAL RETURN WACKENHUT CORRECTIONS CORPORATION, WILSHIRE 5000 EQUITY, AND S&P SERVICES (COMMERCIAL AND CONSUMER) INDEXES (Performance through December 31, 1998)